satyamsah/satyamsah/README.md

    java -jar demo-0.0.1-SNAPSHOT.jar

-2) department-salary service( python-flask) : we can enable this service by going in the [directory]  (https://github.com/satyamsah/microservice/blob/master/create-deptmentandsalary-service-python/salary.py) and run salary.py.It will run the service in port 5002:
+2) department-salary service( python-flask) : we can enable this service by going in the [directory]  (https://github.com/satyamsah/microservice/blob/master/create-deptmentandsalary-service-python/salary.py)and run salary.py.It will run the service in port 5002:

    python salary.py

-3) getting the salary of an employee service (nodejs) You can navigate to [link](https://github.com/satyamsah/microservice/tree/master/fetch-salary-service-nodejs).
+3) getting the salary of an employee service (nodejs) You can navigate to [link](https://github.com/satyamsah/microservice/tree/master/fetch-salary-service-nodejs) .
 Type:

    node server.js